pgtipping/Synthalyst/memory-bank/activeContext.md

-# Active Development Context - 2024-03-01
+# Active Context - 2024-03-01

-## Current Focus: Vercel Deployment Fixes (2024-03-01)
+## Current Focus - 2024-03-01

-### Deployment Issues

-#### Recent Changes

-- Fixed Vercel deployment failures by addressing several critical issues:
+We have successfully resolved the Vercel deployment issues by:

-  - Added "use client" directive to components using React hooks:
+1. Adding "use client" directive to components using React hooks:

    - InterviewQuestionsForm.tsx
    - TemplateSearch.tsx
    - TemplateCategories.tsx
+   - Other client components using hooks

+2. Fixed Babel and SWC compiler conflicts by:

+   - Moving Babel configuration to a test-specific file
+   - Updating Jest configuration to use the test-specific Babel config
+   - Ensuring Next.js can use its SWC compiler for production builds

+3. Fixed linter errors in the mock Prisma client implementation:
+   - Added TypeScript interfaces for mock storage
+   - Replaced `any` types with specific interfaces
+   - Improved type safety in the mock implementation
+   - Location: `nextjs-app/src/lib/test/prisma-mock.ts`

+The current focus is on standardizing the mock Prisma client pattern for API tests.
+This involves:

+1. Creating reusable mock implementations for other database entities
+2. Ensuring consistent error handling across mock implementations
+3. Documenting the pattern in .cursorrules
+4. Applying the pattern to all API tests

+We have successfully applied the standardized mock Prisma client pattern to:

+- Categories API tests
+- Posts API tests

+Next, we need to apply the pattern to other API tests that use Prisma:

+- JD Developer API tests (to be created)
+- 2Do API tests (to be created)
+- Auth API tests (to be created)

+## Recent Changes - 2024-03-01

+1. Fixed Vercel deployment issues:

+   - Added "use client" directive to components using React hooks
+   - Resolved Babel configuration conflicts with Next.js SWC compiler
+   - Verified all components are properly separated into client/server components

+2. Fixed mock Prisma client implementation:

+   - Added TypeScript interfaces for mock storage
+   - Replaced `any` types with specific interfaces
+   - Improved type safety in the mock implementation
+   - Location: `nextjs-app/src/lib/test/prisma-mock.ts`

+3. Standardized mock Prisma client pattern:

+   - Updated Categories API tests to use the standardized pattern
+   - Updated Posts API tests to use the standardized pattern
+   - Documented the pattern in .cursorrules
+   - Added examples for handling relationships and API route params

+4. Verified ESLint and TypeScript errors:
+   - Ran `npm run lint` to verify no ESLint errors
+   - Ran `npm run typecheck` to verify no TypeScript errors

+## Next Steps - 2024-03-01

+1. Standardize mock Prisma client pattern for other API tests:

+   - Create reusable mock implementations for other database entities
+   - Ensure consistent error handling across mock implementations
+   - Document the pattern in .cursorrules

+2. Complete JD Developer enhancements:
+   - Improve LLM salary data handling
+   - Add loading states
+   - Complete test coverage
+   - Add salary range validation

+## Current Focus: API Test Standardization (2024-03-01)

+### Recent Achievements

+- ✅ Fixed Vercel deployment failures by addressing several critical issues:

+  - Added "use client" directive to components using React hooks
-  - Updated Babel configuration to support import attributes syntax:
+  - Updated Babel configuration to support import attributes syntax
-    - Added @babel/plugin-syntax-import-attributes plugin to .babelrc
-    - Installed the plugin as a dev dependency
-  - **Resolved Babel and SWC compiler conflict (2024-03-01):**
+  - Resolved Babel and SWC compiler conflict by:
-    - Moved Babel configuration from `.babelrc` to a test-specific `.babelrc.test.js` file
+    - Moving Babel configuration from `.babelrc` to a test-specific `.babelrc.test.js` file
     - Updated Jest configuration to use the test-specific Babel config
     - Converted `next.config.ts` to `next.config.js` for better compatibility
     - Removed the global `.babelrc` file to allow Next.js to use its SWC compiler

-#### Current Issues

-- ~~Babel configuration conflicts with Next.js SWC compiler~~
-  - ~~Custom .babelrc file prevents Next.js from using its SWC compiler~~
-  - ~~Need to consider migrating away from custom Babel config in the future~~
-- Next.js 15.1.7 requires proper client/server component separation
-  - Need to ensure all components using React hooks have "use client" directive
+- ✅ Verified all components using React hooks have the "use client" directive

+- ✅ Fixed linter errors in mock Prisma client implementation:
+  - Added proper TypeScript interfaces for mock storage
+  - Replaced `any` types with specific interfaces
+  - Improved type safety in mock implementation
+  - Added proper return types for mock methods

+### Current Focus: Mock Prisma Client Standardization

+#### Objectives

+- Create reusable mock implementations for other database entities
+- Ensure consistent error handling across mock implementations
+- Document the pattern in .cursorrules
+- Standardize the approach for all API tests

 ## Next Steps

 ### Immediate Tasks

-1. Verify deployment success after the fixes
-2. ~~Consider migrating away from custom Babel configuration to use Next.js SWC compiler~~
-3. Audit all components to ensure proper "use client" directives are in place
+1. Standardize mock Prisma client pattern for other API tests

+   - Create reusable mock implementations for other database entities
+   - Ensure consistent error handling across mock implementations
+   - Document the pattern in .cursorrules

+2. JD Developer Enhancements

+   - Add tests for salary field edge cases
+   - Implement better error handling for LLM salary data
+   - Add loading states for salary field generation
+   - Complete test coverage
+   - Add salary range validation

+3. Shared Components

+   - Extract common form components
+   - Standardize test mocks
+   - Create reusable test utilities

+4. Enhance JD Developer form validation

+5. Standardize shared components across features

+6. Improve error handling in API routes

 ## Current Focus: API Test Improvements (2024-02-28 23:15)